adions025/Tiles_for_classification/README.md

 inside, it makes use of the functions of "min of the maxes"and "max of the min", from here we detect, if we have annotation in tile, and that percentage of annotation in the tile, and create different folders for each type of these annotations.
+You can fin more information here  [TILE IMAGE](https://github.com/adions025/tile_for_classification/tree/master/dataset).
+README file just for tile process.

 - **damageStats.py:**  This file save histogram the distribution after tiling images.